-In addition to those appointments, Mr. Gilbert maintains a major international presence, making guest appearances with orchestras including the Berlin Philharmonic, Royal Concertgebouw Orchestra, Cleveland Orchestra, Boston Symphony Orchestra, Philadelphia Orchestra, Dresden Staatskapelle, and Orchestre Philharmonique de Radio France.
-He has led operatic productions for La Scala, the Metropolitan Opera, Los Angeles Opera, Zurich Opera, Royal Swedish Opera, and Santa Fe Opera, where he served as the inaugural music director and conducted repertoire including Bizet’s Carmen, Tchaikovsky’s Eugene Onegin, Verdi’s Falstaff, and Britten’s Peter Grimes.
+In addition to those appointments, Mr. Gilbert maintains a major international presence, making guest appearances with orchestras including the Berlin Philharmonic, Leipzig Gewandhaus Orchestra, Royal Concertgebouw Orchestra, London Symphony Orchestra, Cleveland Orchestra, Boston Symphony Orchestra, Philadelphia Orchestra, Staatskapelle Dresden, Orchestre de Paris, and Orchestre Philharmonique de Radio France.
+He’s led operatic productions for Milan’s La Scala and the Metropolitan Opera, Los Angeles Opera, Zurich Opera, Royal Swedish Opera, and Santa Fe Opera, where he served as the inaugural music director and conducted repertoire including Bizet’s Carmen, Tchaikovsky’s Eugene Onegin, Verdi’s Falstaff, and Britten’s Peter Grimes.
 In August 2015, he led the Mahler Chamber Orchestra in the US stage premiere of George Benjamin’s Written on Skin as part of the Lincoln Center–New York Philharmonic Opera Initiative.